EC-CHAP Presents "Readings At The Mill Works" - a Monthly Literary Series with Poet Brian Sneeden (1st Tuesday of the month)

 BRIAN SNEEDEN is the author of the poetry collection Last City (Carnegie Mellon University Press, 2018).
 A 2018 PEN/Heim recipient, his book of translations Homerica was selected by Anne Carson as a favorite book of 2017.

-Brian will serve as host for this monthly series.
+Brian will serve as facilitator of this series.

 Calling all writers, readers, and spoken word artists!
 Join us for the debut of our monthly spoken word series, “Readings at The Mill Works” (1st Tuesday of the month).